illinois-roadbuff/threadrecycler/README.md

 signal:Fire() -- call when completed
 end)

-threads.defer(true, function, ...) -- can be threads.spawn and threads.resume too
+threads.defer(true, function, ...) -- can be threads.spawn and threads.wrap too
 ```

 #### Using delay